cis198-2016s/homework/hw05/README.md

 numbers.
 Rooms are numbered in the order they are defined.
 Room names should be unique.

+Each room contains a set of Curios.
+The generation of Curios for a given room is provided.
 The JSON parsing is provided; you will start by finishing room and hallway generation.

 ## Testing